OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/puzzle_wallet.md

 Little did they know, their lunch money was at risk…

 &nbsp;
-You'll need to hijack this wallet to become the owner and remove all funds deposited in it to pass this level.
+You'll need to hijack this wallet to become the admin of the proxy.

 &nbsp;
 Things that might help::